riatelab/geoviz/README.md

-# geoviz

-d3-based javascript library for thematic maps. `geoviz` provides a set of d3-compatible functions to simplify map design.
+geoviz is a d3-based javascript library for thematic maps. `geoviz` provides a set of d3-compatible functions to simplify map design.

-## Create and render a map

-xxx

-## Layers

-xxx

-## Legend

-xxx

-## Utils

-xxx
+### Usage

+ssss

+### jlskjlsk

+sss